ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

-This tutorial steps through the process of solving a 2D flow for the Lid Driven Cavity (LDC) example using physics-informed neural networks (PINNs) from NVIDIA's Modulus Sym.
+This tutorial steps through the process of solving a 2D flow for the Lid Driven Cavity (LDC) example using physics-informed neural networks (PINNs) from NVIDIA's PhysicsNeMo Sym.
 In this tutorial, you will learn how to:

-#. generate a 2D geometry using Modulus Sym' geometry module;
+#. generate a 2D geometry using PhysicsNeMo Sym' geometry module;

 #. set up the boundary conditions;